RosettaCommons/documentation/application_documentation/Application-Documentation.md

 - [[Loops from density]] - Create Rosetta loop files for regions of a protein with poor local fit to electron density.

+- [[Make exemplars|make-exemplar]] - Create an exemplar for surface pockets on a protein that touch a target residue.

 - [[OptE|opt-e-parallel-doc]] - Refit reference weights in a scorefunction to optimize given metrics.

+- [[Pocket target residue suggestion|pocket-suggest-targets]] - Suggest the best pair of target residues for pocket optimization for the purpose of inhibiting a protein-protein interaction.

 - [[PyMol server]] - Observe what a running Rosetta program is doing by using PyMol.